 The United Church of God (UCG) is the largest group to form after Herbert Armstrong's death.
 Its teachings allow for the belief in Church eras, but this subject is considered a matter of interpretation by UCG.
 UCG does not teach that it is the remnant of the Philadelphia era of the Church, but rather that it is a continuation of the Church of God.
 It has had major governance issues and lost at least 174 of its ministers/elders in 2010 and 2011 (most ended up forming another similar group see Concerns about Church of God, a Worldwide Association, COGWA).

 UCG has specifically repudiated one of the 18 truths (governance, as seemingly has COGWA), says that part of one is no longer necessary (third tithe though some in its leadership support it), and will not clearly officially teach at least two others (upon conversion one is begotten by the Holy Spirit and born-again at the resurrection).
-UCG does not place its top financial priority on proclaiming the Gospel (nor has COGWA) and in most years since it formed it has spent more money on its form of governance/administration than on 'public proclamation'.
+UCG does not place its top financial priority on proclaiming the Gospel (nor has COGWA, which has even less focus that way) and in most years since it formed it has spent more money on its form of governance/administration than on 'public proclamation.'
 For detailed documentation of UCG changes, please study the article Differences Between the United Church of God and Living Church of God.

-Thus, it is my opinion, that any who consider that they are part of the Philadelphia era of the Church of God would not, given a choice, regularly fellowship with UCG.
+Thus, it is my opinion, that any who consider that they are part of the Philadelphia era of the Church of God would not, given a choice, regularly fellowship with UCG nor COGWA.

 To the best of my knowledge, none of the other groups whose members were at one time primarily affiliated part of UCG (COGaic, COG Big Sandy, etc.) puts their top financial priority on proclaiming the Gospel either.
 Also, most of the groups descended from UCG do not have clear enough doctrinal statements to show what they believe all the 18 truths.
 An article of related interest may be Church of God, an International Community (COG aic)--this is the group led by David Hulme, who was the first UCG president.
 Another article of possible interest may be In Their Own Words: Doctrinal Differences Between the old United Church of God and the old Global Church of God which mainly compares some of UCG's original changes, while David Hulme was its president, with the old Global Church of God.
 The essential minimization and/or misunderstanding of critical aspects of biblical prophecy (like Church eras and Daniel 9 & 11) will result in major problems for those who remain part of these groups.